Shares of Liberty Oilfield Services jump on earnings beat, outlook

 Liberty’s revenues rose 114% from the prior quarter to $552 million, above analysts’ estimates of $497.49 million.
 On an adjusted basis, the company posted a loss of 17 cents per share, lower than analysts’ average estimate of a loss of 22 cents per share, according to Refinitiv IBES data.

-“The market is healing,” said Wright, adding profit margins will improve by 2022.
+Wright said in an interview following the earnings call that pricing for services was improving slowly and gradually, but has been hampered by competitors who have been willing to work at unprofitable levels to obtain market share.
+Liberty is unwilling to match those lower prices, he said.

-The company’s deployed fracking fleet numbered in the low 30s for the first quarter and will likely stay there this quarter, Wright said.
-He estimated Liberty running roughly 15% of all deployed fleets and fracking about 20% of wells in North America.
+The company’s deployed fracking fleets numbered in the low 30s for the first quarter and will likely stay there this quarter, Wright said.
+He estimated Liberty was running roughly 15% of all deployed fleets and fracking about 20% of wells in North America.

 “They clobbered expectations against a tough backdrop,” analysts for investment firm Tudor Pickering Holt & Co wrote in a note.